pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 :::caution JWT validation conditions

-If you configure Pomerum for JWT authentication, the upstream service should only accept an incoming request if it satisfies all [**JWT validation**](#jwt-validation) conditions.
+If you configure Pomerium for JWT authentication, the upstream service should only accept an incoming request if it satisfies all [**JWT validation**](#jwt-validation) conditions.

 :::